RyanPalazini/Portfolio/README.md

 </a><br>
 </p>

 This repository is a portfolio of projects completed for self learning and professional development purposes.
-I have a B.S. in Mathematics and have worked as an AP Calculus teacher and Semiconductor Engineering Technician since graduating with Magna Cum Lade in 2019.
-The job change to Engineering Technician was with the desire to work more with data and statistical analysis, but in order to do so more directly and intensively, I am currently pursuing a career in Data Science and Machine Learning.
-Please feel free to contact me using any of the provided sources above.<br>
+I am a driven early career Data Scientist and active learner with a mathematics background and a passion for meaningful work.
+As a product of a diverse education and professional experience, I am an strong communicator, which facilitates productive teamwork and effective relations with stakeholders.
+I am currently a full-time professional and part-time graduate student seeking a new role as a Data Scientist, Data Analyst, Statistician, or similar.
+Please feel free to contact me using any of the platforms provided above. <br>

+<h3>A Brief Summary of Education and Work Experience</h4>

+* M.S. in Applied and Computational Mathematics **|** Johns Hopkins University **|** 2023 - Present
+* Semiconductor Engineering Technician II **|** Wolfspeed **|** 2021 - Present
+* Upper Level Mathematics Teacher (AP Calculus) **|** The King's Academy **|** 2019 - 2021
+* B.S. in Mathematics, B.S. in Ministry **|** Palm Beach Atlantic University **|** 2015 - 2019

+<h3>Portfolio Projects</h3>

-* <h3><a https://mainpy-fgruaddvlqwwedrq5app8cu.streamlit.app/">LLM Database Query Assistant</a></h3>
+* <h3><a href="https://mainpy-fgruaddvlqwwedrq5app8cu.streamlit.app/">LLM Database Query Assistant</a></h3>
 This internal tool makes data more accessible throughout the company.
 Leveraging Google Gemini and the LangChain framework, this application connects to a mySQL database hosted on AWS to answer ad hoc data quesions without the need for a human to write SQL queries.
 This application utilizes mySQL, Python, LangChain, Google Gemini, HuggingFace, ChromaDB, AWS, and Streamlit.

 * <h3><a href="http://3.12.192.46:3838/bikeshare/">Bikeshare Management Application (R Shiny)</a></h3>